 SUSTAINABLE DEVELOPMENT INITIATIVE: PARIS AGREEMENT, ARTICLE 6

-Gold Standard in collaboration with UNEP-DTU Partnership launched the Sustainable Development Initiative (SDI) in 2017 to explore Parties' and others' views on options for the implementation of sustainable development provisions in Article 6 of the Paris Agreement.
-In 2018, SDI developed text proposals that were discussed by Parties during a series of roundtable discussions and put forward for negotiators at COP24.
-SDI continues this Party-driven dialogue in preparation for negotiations at COP25 and will also test recommended sustainable development approached in Article 6 pilots.
+Gold Standard in collaboration with UNEP-DTU Partnership launched the Sustainable Development Initiative (SDI) in 2017 to explore the views on options for the implementation of sustainable development provisions in Article 6 of the Paris Agreement.
+In 2018, SDI hosted a series of roundtable dicussions and developed text proposals to put forward to negotiators at COP24.
+In 2019 the SDI examined existing sustainable development impact assessment tools and approaches for use in Article 6, publishing a report that recommends further research + testing of approaches.
+This was advocated at COP25.
+SDI continues this Party-driven dialogue, testing recommended sustainable development approaches in Article 6 pilots.

 Relevant Sustainable Development Dialog resources

-In mid-2018, A set of policy briefs were published in mid-2018, summarising outcomes of the year-long series of Sustainable Development Dialog workshops with Parties and other stakeholders.
+In 2018, a set of policy briefs were published, summarising outcomes of the year-long series of Sustainable Development Dialog workshops with Parties and other stakeholders.
 Text proposals for negotiators were published ahead of COP24, revised based on Party discussions and shared ahead of the 2019 intercessional negotiating session (SB50).